travis-ci/docs-travis-ci-com/user/billing-overview.md

 ## Premium Virtual Machines

-Usage and Concurrency based plans allow to choose instance size, the build will run on.
+Usage and Concurrency based plans allow you to choose the instance size, the build will run on.
 This can be done by setting a 'vm' property in the .travis.yml config.
-This property allows to choose the Virtual machine instance for build:
+This property allows you to choose the Virtual machine instance for a build:
 ```yaml
 vm:
   size: [medium|large|x-large|2x-large]